 Unlike some cities, Lindale isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Lindale are a mix of both white- and blue-collar jobs.
-Overall, Lindale is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Lindale who work in sales jobs (13.20%), office and administrative support (9.87%), and teaching (8.86%).
+Overall, Lindale is a city of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Lindale who work in teaching (13.36%), sales jobs (10.84%), and management occupations (10.77%).

 Lindale is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Lindale in 2010 was $24,723, which is upper middle income relative to Texas, and middle income relative to the rest of the US.
-This equates to an annual income of $98,892 for a family of four.
+The per capita income in Lindale in 2010 was $27,358, which is upper middle income relative to Texas and the nation.
+This equates to an annual income of $109,432 for a family of four.
 However, Lindale contains both very wealthy and poor people as well.

 The people who call Lindale home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Lindale residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Lindale include English, Irish, French, and Scots-Irish.
+Important ancestries of people in Lindale include German, English, Irish, French, and Italian.

 The most common language spoken in Lindale is English.
-Other important languages spoken here include Spanish and Greek.
+Other important languages spoken here include Spanish and Italian.